The issue of Branched Hamiltonian in F(T) Teleparallel Gravity: Introduction

 In the following section, we perform Dirac's constraint analysis, to compute canonical Hamiltonian for the $F(T)$ theory in the background of spatially flat R-W metric \eqref{t6.1} under consideration.
 The Hamiltonian so obtained is found to be impossible to handle, due to the presence of quadratic momentum in the denominator.
 Next, in section 3, we consider a particular form of $F(T)$, express the action as $\mathbb{A}(a,\dot a)$.
 The action thus becomes non-singular.
 It is important to mention that, the field equations of $F(T)$ gravity are second order, as in the case of Lanczos-Lovelock gravity.
 This is treated as the main advantage over $F(R)$ gravity, in which field equations are of fourth order or even higher.
 We show that, it is essentially a disadvantage, since it leads to the pathology of branched Hamiltonian, which has no unique resolution till date.
-The pathology is finally bypassed by adding a curvature squared term ($R^2$) in the action.
-In section 4, we summarize our findings.
+The pathology is finally bypassed in section 4, taking into account $F(R,T)$ theory of gravity, by adding a curvature squared term ($R^2$) in the action.
+Semiclassical wavefunction has also been found in the subsection 4.1.
+Finally in section 5, we summarize the issue and our findings.